AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 - *Colored Open Directories*: Colorize open directories with the accent color
 - *Themed Title Bar*: Colorize the title bar of the whole OS with the current theme's background color (Mac-Windows only)
 - *Language Additions*: Enable/Disable the [Language Additions](/docs/configuration/color-scheme-additions)
+- *Show What's New on each update*: Whether to display the [What's New](/docs/what-s-new) on each update.

 #### Settings shortcuts